HealthRx.com

 American Ginseng and Postprandial Glucose

-A double-blind crossover trial by Vuksan et al. (N=10, healthy subjects) demonstrated that 3 g of American ginseng taken 40 minutes before an oral glucose challenge reduced the incremental area under the glucose curve by 20% compared to placebo [5].
-A follow-up study in patients with type 2 diabetes (N=9) confirmed a similar magnitude of postprandial glucose reduction [6].
+A double-blind crossover trial by Vuksan et al. (N=10, healthy subjects) demonstrated that 3 g of American ginseng taken 40 minutes before an oral glucose challenge reduced the incremental area under the glucose curve by 20% compared to placebo 5.
+A follow-up study in 10 participants with type 2 diabetes also reported postprandial glucose effects 6.
+These small, acute glucose-challenge studies did not test tirzepatide or clinical hypoglycemia outcomes.

 Korean Ginseng and Fasting Glucose